-The starboard pair of 1200 horsepower Wright 1820-97 Cyclone turbo-supercharged radial engines with Hamilton Standard props.
+The starboard pair of 1200 horsepower, nine-cylinder Wright 1820-97 Cyclone turbo-supercharged radial engines with Hamilton Standard props.
 For scale, each prop blade is over five feet tall.
 Notice that the inboard tops of the nacelles are painted non-reflective green to prevent the sun from dazzling the crew.
 Also note the drip pans on the ground under under each of the engines to catch oil drips.

 * A Dances With Wolves reference.